 .
 In The Encyclopedia of Applied Linguistics

 pp. 1 ff.

 McEnery, Tony, Vaclav Brezina & Helen Baker

-This list is based on CrossRef data as of 18 october 2021.
+This list is based on CrossRef data as of 4 march 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.